 Increase the temperature to high and bring the soup to a boil.
 Reduce heat and let the soup simmer for 25-30 minutes or until the sweet potatoes and lentils are fully cooked.

 Remove the pot from heat and carefully remove the bay leaf.
 Using an immersion blender, puree the soup until it is smooth and even.
-Add in the almond milk, hemp seeds and apple cider vinegar and blend until smooth.
+Add in the almond milk, hemp hearts and apple cider vinegar and blend until smooth.
 Season with salt and pepper to taste.